Understanding HTTP Request Smuggling

 |---|---|---|

-| CL.TE | Front-end uses Content-Length, back-end uses Transfer-Encoding. | Attacker crafts a request where the Content-Length is shorter than the actual body. |
+| CL.TE | Front-end uses Content-Length; back-end uses Transfer-Encoding. | Attacker crafts a request where Content-Length is shorter than the actual body, smuggling extra data. |

-| TE.CL | Front-end uses Transfer-Encoding, back-end uses Content-Length. | Attacker exploits the back-end’s reliance on Content-Length to smuggle requests. |
+| TE.CL | Front-end uses Transfer-Encoding; back-end uses Content-Length. | Attacker exploits the back-end’s reliance on Content-Length to inject malicious requests. |

-| TE.TE | Both servers use Transfer-Encoding, but interpret it differently. | Attacker manipulates chunked encoding to desynchronize request processing. |
+| TE.TE | Both servers use Transfer-Encoding but interpret chunked encoding differently. | Attacker manipulates chunked encoding to desynchronize request processing. |

-| Incorrect Content-Length | The Content-Length header does not match the actual request body length. | Attacker sends a request with a mismatched Content-Length to trick the server. |
+| Incorrect CL | The Content-Length header does not match the actual request body length. | Attacker sends a mismatched Content-Length to trick the server into processing extra data. |

 Real-World Impacts

-- Cache Poisoning: Attackers inject malicious responses into a cache, serving them to other users.
+- Cache poisoning: Attackers inject malicious responses into a cache, serving them to other users.

-Case Study: In 2019, a major e-commerce platform suffered a cache poisoning attack via HTTP Request Smuggling, exposing sensitive user data to attackers.
+Case Study: In 2019, a major e-commerce platform suffered a cache poisoning attack via HTTP request smuggling, exposing sensitive user data to attackers.

 Mitigation Strategies